gidesa/ocvWrapper46/README.md

 - testSVM: a Delphi/Lazarus program for testing CvSVM class from ML module

-- motionTest: a Delphi/Lazarus demo program for motion tracking

 - featureTest: a Delphi/Lazarus demo program for ORB feature detector class and matching between images

 - cascadeTest: a Delphi/Lazarus demo program for face recognition on webcam, by cascade classifier class

-- datamatrixTest: a Delphi/Lazarus demo program for Datamatrix code recognition on webcam

 - skeletonize: a Delphi/Lazarus demo program that reduces an image to its more basic contours ("skeleton")

 - camshiftdemo: a Delphi/Lazarus demo program, adapted from a classical Opencv example; the program tracks movements of a selected area in real time on webcam, for example the face of person in front of webcam

+- qrcodeTest: a Delphi/Lazarus demo that identify and decode QR-CODEs on webcam

+- testGPU: a Delphi/Lazarus demo that measures the performances improvement using GPU capable Opencv UMat

+- dnnObjectDetection: a Delphi/Lazarus demo program for the DNN module with Yolo object detection neural net

+- dnnOpenPose: a Delphi/Lazarus demo program for the DNN module with Coco human pose detection neural net

+- dnnRecolorize: a Delphi/Lazarus demo program for the DNN module with a neural net that colorize gray images

 # Build from sources